-Our intent at Broadmere Primary School is that children in the EYFS learn to thrive, aspire and achieve in all aspects of being curious learners in a safe, secure and challenging environment.
+Our intent at Broadmere Primary School is that children in our Early Years learn to thrive, aspire and achieve in all aspects of being curious learners in a safe, secure and challenging environment.

 At Broadmere Primary School, the leaders adopt and construct an ambitious curriculum that is designed with the community at heart and may differ depending on cohort and intake.